 Tax Freedom Day in Bulgaria

 Bulgaria has one of the earliest Tax Freedom Days in the EU.
-In 2018, Bulgarians will celebrate this day on 13th of May.
+In 2020, Bulgarians celebrated this day on 13th of May.
 It means that a Bulgarian employee has to work in total 132 days per year to pay all applicable taxes.

 To break down the entire period of working for taxes, Bulgarians work 35 days for paying VAT, 19 days – excise taxes, 30 days – social security and health insurance contributions, 12 days – income tax, 7 days – corporate tax, and 8 days – state and local fees.
 According to the Bulgarian National Statistical Institute, the average gross monthly salary in Bulgaria is EUR 530.
 Bulgarians pay income tax at a flat rate of 10%.

 The Tax Freedom Day (also known as the Tax Liberation Day) refers to a day in a year when taxpayers stop working for the government and start working for themselves.
 In other words, all income derived by an employee from the Tax Freedom Day onwards goes straight to employee’s pocket.